 and the TRAINING MANUALS for the rifle

-The C. No.7 Rifle is a .22" training version of the No.4 Rifle Manufactured at Long Branch
+The C. No.7 Rifle is a .22" training version of the No.4 Rifle - manufactured at the Canadian Long Branch factory.

 1944 C No.7 .22 Caliber Lee-Enfield Training Rifle

 Rifling & Twist: .............
 6 Groove, Right Hand Twist

 Magazine Capacity: ......
 Single Shot

 Qty Mfg: ......................
 Estimated at 20,000+

 Source: ....
 The Lee-Enfield Story by Ian Skennerton (1993) - ISBN: 185367138X

 This is not something that we normally do, but it has been apparent, over a number of years,

 that our own material is often to be found shared with other sites and forums.

 In acceptance of that fact, we feel that others will be happy to share information in return,